 Safety & Respect for Others

-- Threats, bullying, or intimidation of any kind is prohibited, including but not limited to: verbal abuse, threats or acts of violence, carrying or displaying weapons, harassment, or hate speech.
+- Threats, bullying, or intimidation of any kind is prohibited, including but not limited to: verbal abuse, threats or acts of violence, carrying or displaying weapons, or harassment.

 - Behavior that contributes to excessive noise levels is prohibited, including talking in designated quiet areas, audible electronic devices, and loud talking,